HoneyPi – an easy honeypot for a Raspberry Pi

 - Many honeypots are very complicated to set up and relay data to larger frameworks.
 I wanted something simple and localized.

-- Many logged full TCP/UDP sessions and what attacker did after connecting, but none really logged port-scanning activities.
+- Many logged full TCP/UDP sessions and what the attacker did after connecting, but none really logged port-scanning activities.
 Port scanning is one of the first things I do when pentesting a network, so this is an important feature.